Countly/countly-mcp-server/README.md

 ### Events
 - **`create_event`** - Define event with metadata and configuration
 - **`list_events_and_segments`** - List all events and their segments, including internal Countly events with exact database structure
+- **`get_events_data`** - Basic events data tool.
+If event is provided, shows breakdown of that event per time bucket.
+If event is not provided, shows all events total data for the period.
+For segmenting events by segments, you will need to use the drill tool.

 ### Dashboard User Management
 - **`get_all_dashboard_users`** - List all dashboard users (admin/management users who access the Countly dashboard)